Football USA

 Ever since the birth of the National Football league in 1920 there have been attempts at creating a second Professional Football League to rival it, with only the American Football League of 1960-1969 being successful enough to force a merger (the NFL and AFL are now the NFC and AFC and the winners of each play in the Super Bowl).

-Irish-born Alternative Major League Players, Coaches, and Personnel
+Irish-born Alternative Football League Players and Personnel

 football helmet beside football on gray asphalt road